LidkeLab/BaGoL/README.md

 makeIm(), dispIm(), genSRMAPNOverlay(), plotMAPN(), plotNND_PDF(), saveBaGoL().
 The easiest way to generate reults is using the function "saveBaGoL()", which generates the following plots and images: histogram of NND, histograms of X and Y precisions, plot of Xi chain, SR image using the input localizations, MAPN image using the found emitter positions within the MAPN structure, Posterior image, Overlay image.
+Detailed description of each function is provided in the corresponding documatations.

 If you have questions, please feel free to shoot us an email:
 Mohamadreza Fazel: fazel.mohamadreza@gmail.com,